drozdik-m/simple-double-linked-list/README.md

 //Instantiate new and empty List var list = new List();

-//For TypeScript programmers: List in a generic class, so declaration in TypeScript would look like: let list = new List<string>(); //<string> or whatever data type you want to store and work with
+//For TypeScript programmers: List is a generic class, so declaration in TypeScript would look like: let list = new List<string>(); //<string> or whatever data type you want to store and work with

 ```